 One of the characters, Mary, is a morality officer in the Toronto police’s morality department.
 She is not a “real” police officer, as she often seems to remind everyone somewhat disappointedly.
-It turns out, the morality department was a real thing.
-It was formed in 1886 by then-mayor, William Holmes Howland, and lasted till the 1930s.
+It turns out that the morality department was a real thing.
+It was formed in 1886 by then-mayor William Holmes Howland and lasted till the 1930s.
 Morality officers dealt with vice, sin and crimes of the day that heavily impacted women and children.
 The morality department eventually led to the development of many social assistance programs, such as the Children’s Aid Society.

 Enjoying Shows filmed in Toronto?
-You might like Ultimate Guide for Travel to Toronto!
+You might like the Ultimate Guide for Travel to Toronto!

 As Toronto is one of the most multicultural cities in the world, it was a matter of time before there was a show that portrayed that.
 Kim’s Convenience follows members of a Korean-Canadian family as they run a convenience store in Toronto.
 It started as a play and was then adapted for the screen.

 The show does a great job of capturing the family dynamics of immigrant parents and their children.
 You don’t have to be Korean to relate to the characters.
-The parents’ more traditional approaches often contrast with their children’s dreams and struggles in a way that alternates between funny and serious.
+The parents’ more traditional approaches often contrast with their children’s dreams and struggles that alternates between funny and serious.

 I enjoy watching Kim’s Convenience for a few reasons.
-One, I can totally relate to Janet and Jung as they deal with their set-in-their-ways parents that grew up in a different culture.
-Two, it’s nice to see a show with strong, well-developed characters.
-The fact that they are Asian immigrants just adds another level of familiarity of living in Toronto.
+I can totally relate to Janet and Jung as they deal with their set-in-their-ways parents who grew up in a different culture.
+Also, it’s nice to see a show with strong, well-developed characters.
+The fact that they are Asian immigrants just adds another level of familiarity to living in Toronto.
 They could totally be a family that lives down the street or kids I went to school with.

 Murdoch Mysteries is another detective show, set during the late 1880s and early 1900s, and filmed in Toronto.
 It follows detective William Murdoch as he solves crimes with innovative forensic techniques and unconventional approaches.
 Murdoch is a man ahead of his time and doesn’t shy away from tackling issues that often resemble our current ones.

 As Murdoch and his friends navigate Victorian society’s mores, we learn a lot about life in Toronto, including things that would not fly today.
 Women’s suffrage movement, residential schools and the treatment of Indigenous peoples are just some of the issues featured in the show.
-We also meet a number of famous characters of the day like Nikola Tesla, Winston Churchill and Mark Twain.
+We also meet several famous characters of the day like Nikola Tesla, Winston Churchill and Mark Twain.

 It might seem that many of the shows filmed in Toronto follow a similar pattern when it comes to career options for savvy women.
 Private Eyes is a detective dramedy series that follows a private investigator Angie Everett, who partners with former professional hockey player-turned detective Matt Shade.